 | Patient Load | Higher (4-6 patients on average) | Lower (1-2 patients typically) |

-| Learning Style | Broad exposure to many conditions and systems | Deep dive into pathophysiology and critical thinking |
+| Learning Style | Broad exposure to many conditions and systems | Deeper dive into advanced pathophysiology of life-threatening conditions |

-| Team Interaction | Frequent collaboration with multiple departments and providers | Smaller, tighter unit, less constant back-and-forth |
+| Team Interaction | Frequent collaboration with multiple departments, providers round but do not stay on the unit | Smaller, tighter unit, medical teams often with you on the unit |

 | Personality Fit | Adaptable, quick-thinking, thrives on multitasking | Calm under pressure, analytical, enjoys high-stakes care (doesn’t get easily overwhelmed by it) |